-4.5 OTHER SOURCES OF FISHING-RELATED MORTALITY
+4.5 ALL OTHER MORTALITY CAUSED BY FISHING

 There are various potential other sources of fishing-related mortality of FLA 3, but MPI is not able to quantify these precisely.
 Sources may include discarding to avoid deemed value payments and unseen mortality caused by particular fishing methods.
-The allowance for other sources of fishing related mortality is currently set at 2.25% of the TACC.
+The allowance for all other sources of mortality caused by fishing is currently set at 2.25% of the TACC.
 MPI has no information to suggest this proportion should be changed.